 Mages are a tricky class in which to gauge performance, particularly in leveling speed.
-Put a mage with the best gear possible in the hands of an amateur and you have one of the worst levelers in the game.
-On the flip-side, with an experienced player behind the class it becomes a pretty efficient leveling machine.
+Put a mage with the best gear possible in the hands of an noob and you will have to work a bit.

 The WoW Mage: Contents